NathaliaTGodoy/devops-23-24-PSM-1231864/CA3/Part1/README_CA3Part1.md

   ```
 - The client needs to run in the host and not inside the VM.
 This is due to the lack of a graphical interface in the VM.

+## Issues
+- Dependency: The main issues encountered when completing all tasks of this CA were mainly due to incompatible dependency versions.
+When attempting to follow the tasks in Step 4, Java needed to be version 17, Ubuntu 20, and Gradle 8.6.
+If these dependencies were not properly configured, an exception was thrown, and the build was unsuccessful.
+- Permission: Another possible error related to permissions might occur when attempting to execute the Maven and Gradle
+Wrapper, which can be rectified by granting execution permission using the commands `chmod +x mvnw` and `chmod +x gradlew`.
+- Network Configuration: When using UTM, it was not possible to configure a specific IP for the VM.
+Therefore, to establish
+an SSH connection, it was necessary to first check the VMs IP using the `ip addr` or `ifconfig` commands.

 ## Conclusion
-In an overall, this assignment focused on practical tasks involving the setup and utilization of a Virtual Machine (VM)
+On the whole, this assignment focused on practical tasks involving the setup and utilization of a Virtual Machine (VM)
-with Ubuntu Linux using as hypervisors UTM or VirtualBox.
+with Ubuntu Linux, using hypervisors such as UTM or VirtualBox.
 Key steps included VM creation, configuration, SSH setup,
-and software installations such as Git and Java.
-The main goal that was build and run Java projects using Maven and Gradle
+and installing the necessary dependencies.
+The primary objective of building and running Java projects using Maven and
-within the Linux environment was achieved.
-The assignment provided a foundational understanding of VM deployment,
+Gradle within the Linux environment was successfully achieved.
+The assignment provided an understanding of VM deployment,
 Linux administration, and Java project management.